epicdragon44/g511/README.md

 To stop:

 -   `make kill` will kill the bot and the server (terminates all processes on ports 9000 and 9001).
+-   `make clean` will remove all build artifacts.

-You can interact with the bot on Telegram `@bocaml-beta-1`.
+You can interact with the bot while the code is running on Telegram `@bocaml-beta-1`.
+You can test the server via Postman.
+Checkout **Server API** below.

 ### Files